Why did my payment fail?

 Dropbox displays all declined payment errors exactly as they are reported by your bank.
 The alert appears in a red box at the top of the page after you submit your credit card information.

 The error codes and associated text are not always very useful for troubleshooting potential issues.
-In most cases, credit card declines are easily fixed by re-entering your billing information or contacting your bank directly for assistance.
+In most cases, credit card declines are easily fixed by re-entering your billing information or contacting your specific payment vendor directly for assistance.

-Re-enter your credit card on the Dropbox website
+Re-enter your billing information on the Dropbox website

-If re-entering your credit card doesn't solve the problem, there are a few common avoidable errors to consider:
+If re-entering your billing information doesn't solve the problem, there are a few common avoidable errors to consider: